Desertcart purchases this item on your behalf and handles shipping, customs, and support to USA.

 | Model Number | Archer BE600 |

-| Number of Antennas | 6 |
+| Number Of Antennas | 6 |

-| Number of Ports | 5 |
+| Number Of Ports | 5 |

 | Operating System | Windows |

-| Other Special Features of the Product | Access Point Mode, Alexa Compatible, Parental Control, Private IOT Network, Support New 320Mhz channel in the 6Ghz |
+| Other Special Features Of The Product | Access Point Mode, Alexa Compatible, Parental Control, Private IOT Network, Support New 320Mhz channel in the 6Ghz |

-| RAM Memory Installed | 1 GB |
+| Ram Memory Installed | 1 GB |

 | Router Firewall Security Level | True |